約27分で読めます最終更新:2026年6月

 Ginzan Onsen, Yamagata Prefecture

-If you have seen photographs of a magical Japanese onsen town glowing in the snow, chances are you were looking at Ginzan Onsen.
+If you have seen photographs of a singular Japanese onsen town glowing in the snow, chances are you were looking at Ginzan Onsen.
 This tiny hamlet in the mountains of Yamagata Prefecture looks like a woodblock print come to life: a narrow river lined with three-story wooden ryokans, gas lamps casting warm light on banks of fresh powder, and not a modern building in sight.

 Peak snow season runs from January through February.
 Book at least three months in advance; Ginzan's limited rooms sell out fast.